RahanBenabid/TILApp/README.md

 ## Introduction

 TILApp is a backend-focused application developed to explore and learn the Vapor framework, a server-side Swift web application framework.
 This project serves as a comprehensive learning tool, incorporating various backend functionalities and best practices.
+The User Interface is nothing crazy, but I'm more focused on implementing every major backend functionality a website should have.

 ### Key Features